Q - What do I do with updates I receive on alumni or donors?

 - Life Insurance Policies

-Q - What is a Letter of Agreement (LOA) and when is it required?
+Q - What is a GIFT Agreement and when is it required?

 Q - What are the steps that a department should follow if it wants to engage in fund raising activities?